bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/moonscraper.gif" link="/404.html"  alt="moonscraper" %}}

-Simple birthday gift for my Dad - it's a web scraper that reads info from a few different stock analysis sites and compiles them into a simple pwa that works on mobile.
-He was spending time going to these various sites to look up stock data, so I wanted
+Simple birthday gift for my Dad.
+He is quite into day trading stocks and he spends a lot of time looking up analyst data on a few websites.
+It's quite repetitive so I built a little webscraper backend that reads info from a few different stock analysis sites and compiles them into a simple pwa that works on mobile.
+Tech stack: (react + flask + scrapy)

 {{% /portfolio %}}